BensThoughts/zero-rabbit/README.md

 *channel* is the name you gave the channel that the msg came from (i.e. the same channel that the message was delivered on).
 The channel that you ack the message on needs to be the same as the channel that the message was consumed from.

-*allUpTo* is a boolean that is optional.
+*allUpTo* is a boolean that is optional and defaults to false.
 If allUpTo is true, all outstanding messages prior to and including the given message shall be considered acknowledged.
 If false, or omitted, only the message supplied is acknowledged.

 It’s an error to supply a message that either doesn’t require acknowledgement, or has already been acknowledged.
 Doing so will errorise the channel.
 If you want to acknowledge all the messages and you don’t have a specific message around, use #ackAll.